Summit Educational Tracks

 Blurring the lines between indoor and outdoor venues can create challenges with maintaining a comfortable environment for occupants.
 A panelist of industry experts will share what they have learned from sports venue projects, including arenas, stadiums, and training facilities, where thermal comfort challenges vary as much as their respective climates.

 Speakers will examine trends across venue design and ventilation systems that improve comfort and reduce environmental impact.
-Case studies will include new venues (US Bank Stadium and Golden 1 Center), a new training facility (Virginia Military Institute), and a venue under construction (LA Stadium).
+Case studies will include new venues (US Bank Stadium and Golden 1 Center), a new training facility (Virginia Military Institute).

 Finally, attendees will have the opportunity to examine the large exterior door feature at the Golden 1 Center and the ventilation strategy used to efficiently condition the seating bowl when the door is open.